Harnessing Rydberg Atomic Receivers: From Quantum Physics to Wireless Communications: Modeling From Quantum Physics To Wireless Systems

 \subsubsection{Noise Sources}

-To put the discussion of noise sources on a solid foundation, we introduce the noise-equivalent field (NEF)~\cite{QS-32,QS-34}
+To put the discussion of noise sources on a solid foundation, we introduce the noise-equivalent field (NEF)~\cite{QS-32-A,QS-34}

 which represents a bandwidth-normalized noise floor expressed in the receiver's natural ``field" units.
-A smaller NEF corresponds to a lower minimum detectable field, indicating higher receiver sensitivity. \begin{itemize} \item \textbf{Extrinsic Noise:} In free space, the external noise originates from the thermal BBR at the ambient physical temperature and vacuum fluctuations of the RF field.
-Taking both effects into account, the external noise equivalent field ${\text{NE}}{{\text{F}}_{{\text{ex}}}}$ is explicitly modeled as~\cite{QS-32}
+A smaller NEF corresponds to a lower minimum detectable field, indicating higher receiver sensitivity. \begin{itemize} \item \textbf{Extrinsic Noise:} In free space, the external noise originates from the thermal BBR{\footnote{Environmental BBR is treated as a free-space input characterized by the Planck/Callen-Welton spectral factor~\cite{QS-32-A,2010_Microwave_Mag,website-radiometers}.
+As such, it is common to classical and quantum receivers and enters at the RF input before device-specific transduction.
+We therefore reference BBR to the input field and propagate it through each readout chain (LO-free, LO-dressed, and conventional).}} at the ambient physical temperature and vacuum fluctuations of the RF field.
+Taking both effects into account, the external noise equivalent field ${\text{NE}}{{\text{F}}_{{\text{ex}}}}$ is explicitly modeled as~\cite{QS-32-A}

 where ${\Theta \left( {{f_{{\text{RF}}}},T} \right)}$ is a modified version of the Callen-Welton law~\cite{QS-32-26}

 with

 where $k_\text{B}$ denotes the Boltzmann constant.
 The $\text{NEF}_{\text{ex}}$ sets a fundamental noise floor that no free-space receiver can overcome.
 Note that the $\text{NEF}_{\text{ex}}$ is quoted in ${{\text{V}}/{\text{m}}/\sqrt {{\text{Hz}}} }$, while system-level calculations always require noise power spectral density in $ {\text{W}}/\sqrt {{\text{Hz}}} $.
 Given an effective aperture $A_\text{eff}$ and free-space impedance $Z_0$, the extrinsic noise power $\sigma _{{\text{ex}}}^2$ over a bandwidth $B$ is given by